Raashii Khanna begins shooting for 'Sardar' in Chennai | www.lokmattimes.com

 Raashii Khanna begins shooting for 'Sardar' in Chennai

-Chennai, Feb 5 Actress Raashii Khanna, who recently wrapped up the shooting schedule of 'Thank You' with Naga Chaitanya in Moscow, has now commenced her next 'Sardar' in Chennai.
+After wrapping the shooting for 'Thank You' in Moscow, actor Raashii Khanna has headed to Chennai for the filming of her next project titled 'Sardar'.

-Post the shoot of 'Sardar', Raashii will resume shooting for her Bollywood debut 'Yodha'.
+After wrapping the shooting for 'Thank You' in Moscow, actor Raashii Khanna has headed to Chennai for the filming of her next project titled 'Sardar'.

-Offering fun glimpses of the snow season in Moscow, Raashii has now slipped into her new project 'Sardar' with Karthik Ravivarma.
+Offering fun glimpses of snow season in Moscow, Raashii Khanna has now slipped into her new project 'Sardar' with Karthi Ravivarma.

-Announcing the commencement of her next on social media, Raashii shared a post on her Instagram story.
+Khanna announced the commencement of her next project on her Instagram story.

-Last week, the trailer of Ajay Devgn-starrer 'Rudra: The Darkness Within' unfolded her quirky and intriguing character in the crime thriller show.
+Recently, the actress wrapped the shooting schedule of 'Thank You' with Naga Chaitanya in Moscow.

-Her next includes Vijay Sethupati and Shahid Kapoor-starrer action thriller directed by Raj and DK.
+Apart from 'Thank You' and 'Sardar', the 31-year-old actor also has 'Yodha', 'Rudra: The Edge of Darkness' and Shahid Kapoor starrer action thriller OTT drama directed by Raj and DK.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app